Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 There are many reasons to make it all the way down to this southernmost province of Taiwan during your itinerary, but the biggest reason is to visit Longpan Park.

-This section of the coast is really alien, with sweet grassland abruptly interrupted by spectacular cliffs, leading down to a shore where mesmerizing trees and absurd potholes form an unbelievable sight.
+This section of the coast is really alien, with sweet grassland abruptly interrupted by spectacular cliffs that lead down to a shore where mesmerizing trees and absurd potholes form an unbelievable sight.

-Fengchuisha is basically a viewpoint over a huge dune, with a large beach down below.
+Fengchuisha is basically a viewpoint overlooking a large dune, with a wide beach below.
 Absolutely worth a stop and a few pictures.
-Avoid instead losing your time to get to the southernmost tip, just an ugly concrete monument waits for you there.
+Avoid losing your time to get to the southernmost tip; just an ugly concrete monument waits for you there.

 You don’t need to sleep here, you’re just a stone’s throw from Kenting and Hengchun.